make-all/tuya-local/README.md

 fail, however as Home Assistant was left running, it continued to work with no readings for the current, power and voltage.
 I unplugged the switch overnight, and in the morning it was working correctly.

+Cumulative Energy readings seem to be reset whenever the reading is successfully sent to the server.
+This leads to the energy usage never moving from the minimum reporting level of 0.1kWh, which isn't very useful.
+It may be possible to get useful readings by blocking the switch from accessing the internet, otherwise an integration sensor based on the Power sensor will need to be set up on the Home Assistant side, and the Energy sensor ignored.

 ## Kogan Kettle gotchas